niart/fzj_vpr/readme.md

 [^1]: This project is built on the top of repository **[Hybrid Guided VAE](https://github.com/kennetms/Accenture_Hybrid_Guided_VAE)**.

 ### Evaluation for Zero-shot learning
+Firstly, go through a similar pipeline as described in `preprocess dataset` to get four small new additonal dataset representing four new places.

+Then add the new dataset into

 ### Evaluation for generalization
+Firstly, merge the four new additonal dataset mentioned in the last section into

 ### Localization of robot solely based on event camera input